masc-ucsc/docs/docs/pyrope/03-bundle.md

 A tuple starts with `(` and finishes with `)`.
-In most languages, the parenthesis have two meanings, operation precedence and/or tuple/record.
+In most languages, the parentheses have two meanings, operation precedence and/or tuple/record.
 In Pyrope, since a single element is a tuple too, the parenthesis always means a tuple.

 A code like `(1+(2),4)` can be read as "Create a tuple of two entries.
-The first entry is the result of the addition of `1` (which is a tuple of 1) and a tuple that has `2` as unique entry.
+The first entry is the result of the addition of `1` (which is a tuple of 1) and a tuple that has `2` as a unique entry.
 The second entry in the tuple is `4`".

 The tuple entries are separated by comma (`,`).
 Extra commas do not add meaning.